dcm4che/dcm4chee-arc-cs/docs/networking/config/studyRetentionPolicy.rst

     .. _dcmProperty:

     dcmProperty_"
-    "Expire Series Individually",boolean,"Indicates if series should be expired individually or not.
-If absent, it is false.","
+    "Expire Series Individually",boolean,"Indicates if series should be expired individually or not.","
     .. _dcmExpireSeriesIndividually:

     dcmExpireSeriesIndividually_"